 The concert would be held in a sunken area near the foot of UCSB's Storke Tower, which is a campanile in the middle of campus, measuring 175 feet tall.
 That's something like eleven stories high, with a carillon up top.
 I like writing music for specific venues, taking musical advantage of unique spaces, and this was perfect.
 A Summer Remembrance was born.

 In five movements, A Summer Remembrance (for three or four trumpets, minimum) mixes traditional and avant-garde compositional techniques.
 The second and fourth movements are straight-ahead fanfare pieces; they were played by six trumpeters positioned up in the top of Storke Tower.
 The first and third movements employ spatial notation.
 In addition, the first movement allows for performance by one or more players, and there is no limit to the number of players that may be used in the third movement – which also employs aleatory through performer choice.
 The fifth movement is a simple, tonal, lyrical solo that employs just a touch of jazz flavor here and there.
-It is this Solo from A Summer Remembrance that I now offer as a free download at my Website.
-I'll tell you exactly where later!
+It is this Solo from A Summer Remembrance that I now offer as a free download at my website.

 At UCSB in 1989, all of my performers were positioned out of view of the audience.
 Four players played the first movement.
 Sixteen were used on the third movement.
 Fred Sautter, then Principal Trumpet of the Oregon Symphony, performed the Solo.
 The players of the first and third movements were placed behind trees and hedges, above and encircling the area in which the audience sat.
 The fanfare players were in the top of Storke Tower.
 Fred Sautter and I worked for an hour one day, having him go behind various buildings and pointing this way and that, until we achieved just the right "distant" sound.
 He was great to work with, and his performance was flawless.